shrBadihi/ARDiff_Equiv_Checking/README.md

 ## Installing
 Java Runtime Environment version 8 is required.
 If using JDK 8, you need to copy tools.jar from jdk_1.8../lib to jdk_1.8../jre/lib if absent.

-Clone repo:
+Clone the repository:
 ````yaml
 git clone https://github.com/shrBadihi/ARDiff_Equiv_Checking.git
 ````

-ARDiff has dependencies on JPF-core, JPF-Symbc Z3-solver, GumTree, and ASM Def-Use.
+ARDiff has dependencies on JPF-core, JPF-Symbc Z3-solver.
+We included all dependencies in the tool.

 ### JPF
 Pre-built versions of [JPF-Symbc](https://github.com/SymbolicPathFinder/jpf-symbc). and [JPF-core](https://https://github.com/javapathfinder/jpf-core) are included in the project under the folder jpf-git.